chronoscan-capture/chrono-api/docs/api_overview.md

 # API Overview

-The ChronoScan Capture API allows to access ChronoScan Jobs&Batches from any automation client like VBScript, Visual Basic or C#.
+The ChronoScan Capture API allows to access ChronoScan Jobs&Batches from any dev platform that supports automation, like VBScript, Visual Basic or C#.

 Any API client must have a working ChronoScan installation.